proguy914629bot/Eru/README.md

 - Improve, personalize, and expand our website
 - Find and prevent fraud

-## Right to access your data, modify it and delete it
+## Right to access your data and delete it

 **Access your data**
 You can contact us on our Discord support server at anytime to request your data and request deletion.